byanofsky/nand2tetris/README.md

 # nand2tetris

 My implementation of the nand2tetris course projects.

 View more details about the projects and the course at https://www.nand2tetris.org/.

+the `tools` directory is copied from the [Nand2Tetris software suite](https://www.nand2tetris.org/software).

 ## Run